Code-Institute-Submissions/massjack1-Milestone-Project-1_MayResub/README.md

 *  As a frequent user, the contact part is the easiest way to reach out to me.

 ## Wireframes
-You can view the different Sizes of the idea here
+You can view the different wireframes for each platform here

 ## Features